lattandifacundo/regina-decor-carmeli-format/docs.md

 ## Structure

 The following is the structure used for the text format:
+**Every versicle goes in a new line** for git and scalability porposes, but this new lines in the file are ignored by parsers, for explicit new lines you need to use `\n`, in parsers this will add a `\n\t` as uses of new line in bible context requires.

+### Italian text
+Italian text can be used as in markdown: `_text_`

 ### Title
 A title is denoted by a single `#` at the beginning of the line (Usually only used to name the chapter).